Ghini/ghini.desktop/doc/imex.rst

 .. admonition:: current_snapshot(client_id)
    :class: toggle

-      Check that the current ``pocket.db`` snapshot of the database is up to date, and send it to the requesting client.
-If the snapshot is not up to date, open a pop-up on the server and request permission for updating it.
-The operator at the ghini.desktop end may choose not to have the snapshot updated, in which case the operation will abort also on the client side.
+      Check that the current ``pocket.db`` snapshot of the database is up to date, and return it to the requesting client.
+If the snapshot is not up to date, return None.

 .. admonition:: update_from_pocket(client_id, content)
    :class: toggle